BetterMuSeek

 Fretted Harmonics

-To play a fretted harmonic, simply lightly touch the string at the desired node with your finger while also fretting the string at another point with the same finger.
-It is important not to press down too hard on either the node or the fret, or you will not produce a harmonic.
+To play a fretted harmonic, lightly touch the string at the desired node with your finger while also fretting the string at another point with the same finger.
+It is essential not to press down too hard on either the node or the fret, or you will not produce a harmonic.
 Once you have touched the string, pluck it as usual.
 You should hear a higher-pitched note than the fretted note.

 Our Suggested Guitars To Play These Harmonics